pablouw/opiateDashboard/README.md

 The dashboard possesses 5 different graphical visualizations that summarize the metadata in different manners.

-The assay measures 17 opioids and 7 opioid glucuronide metabolites, performed on one of two Waters Xevo TQS instruments.
+The assay measures 12 opioids and 11 metabolites plus ethyl glucuronide, performed on one of two Waters Xevo TQS instruments.
 Pathologists on our Clinical Chemistry service then integrate results from the assay with information from the patient’s chart to provide interpretations for the results.
 These results and interpretations are used to support decisions to continue or discontinue patient opioid therapy, and therefore robust quality control metrics are critical to the assay's clinical utility.

+The folder "dashboard_files" holds a file, "qa", that holds the quality control cutoff values and ranges for each compound of the assay.
+Additionally, the file "sample_data" holds data collected from the LCMS test after being parsed and formatted in a data table.

 ### Histogram
 The histogram visualization displays the cumulative data based on the